 - A. To provide for the coordinated effort of all concerned parties involved with recovery in the community during and after a disaster or major emergency.
 These events include both natural and man-made emergencies. - III.
 CONCEPT OF OPERATIONS - A. The Recovery Section Chief supervises ESF-14 as well as ESF-18 and ESF-24. - B. The Recovery Section includes ESF-14, ESF-18, ESF-24, Colleton County's Long-Term Recovery Group (LTRG), and Colleton County's Local Emergency Planning Committee (LEPC). - 1.
-ESF-14 is the coordinating point for all other ESF's during the recovery process. - 2.
-ESF-18 manages Donated Goods and Volunteer Services.
+ESF-14 is the coordinating point for all other ESF's during the recovery process. - ESF-18 manages Donated Goods and Volunteer Services.
 Colleton County Parks and Recreation is the lead agency for Donated Goods and Colleton County Fire-Rescue is the lead agency for Volunteer Services and may utilize its Community Emergency Response Team (CERT) to assist with volunteer efforts. - 3.
 ESF-24 manages Business and Industry.
-The lead agency includes members of local business and industry, the Local Emergency Planning Committee (LEPC), and the Colleton County Economic Alliance. - 4.
+The lead agency is the Colleton County Economic Alliance. - 4.
 The Long-Term Recovery Group (LTRG) is a community-based group that manages recovery efforts beyond the scope of FEMA's Individual Assistance (IA) Program.
 In cases where an uninsured resident is ineligible for FEMA IA or IA is not sufficient, the LTRG may provide supplemental assistance. - 5.
 The Recovery Section Chief serves as the liaison for all of the Recovery Section agencies in the EOC when they are not represented individually. - C. After a disaster, the EOC is responsible for establishing a Recovery Section Chief as well as identifying and coordinating the ESF-14 effort of all supporting agencies.
-SCEMD will assist with this through their normal recovery roles. - D. RECOVERY OPERATIONS: Colleton County Fire-Rescue will coordinate recovery operations in coordination with federal, state and local agencies to address Disaster Assessment needs within the community. - Planning for recovery operations begins before the disaster occurs.
+SCEMD will assist with this through their normal recovery roles. - D. RECOVERY OPERATIONS: Colleton County Fire-Rescue will coordinate recovery operations in coordination with federal, state and local agencies to address Disaster Assessment needs within the community. - 1.
+Planning for recovery operations begins before the disaster occurs.
 Necessary actions to protect the public will have been implemented.
 Initial recovery activities will begin after the disaster assessment is complete. - E. Short-term Recovery Priorities are Damage Assessment, Debris Management, Re-entry, Human Services, Continuity of Operations and Continuity of Government [COOP/COG], Utility/Energy Restoration, Temporary Housing, Economic Recovery, Public Information - Damage Assessment The Colleton County Tax Assessor is designated Chief of Real Property Damage Assessment.
 He/she is responsible for coordinating and managing real property damage assessment activities resulting from any disaster situation.
-He/she will designate the organization and determine the number of real property damage assessment teams, based on the area of damage.
-He/she will consolidate the damage assessment reports of individual damage assessment teams into the Colleton County Real Property Damage Assessment Report.
+As soon as it is safe to do so, the Assessor's Office will organize a Local Initial Damage Assessment (LIDA) with emphasis on areas specified by the EOC, based on reports of damage from the field.
+The County Assessor will designate the organization and determine the number of LIDA teams, based on the area of damage.
+He/she will consolidate the LIDA reports into the Colleton County Damage Assessment Report to be transmitted to SCEMD.